osrf/docker_images/README.md

 # OSRF Docker Images

-This repo hosts the Dockerfiles and scaffolding used to generate the images for OSRF projects, including Official Library images on Docker Hub.
-See the doc directory for further documentation.
+This repo hosts Dockerfiles and scaffolding for images in the Official Library and OSRF Ornignation on Docker Hub.

 | CI | Status |
 |---|---|